Dmitry Medvedev: Foreign policy

-On 19 April 2023 Medvedev promised South Korea that Russia would arm North Korea with its weapons if South Korea armed Ukraine.
+On 19 April 2023, Medvedev promised South Korea that Russia would arm North Korea with its weapons if South Korea armed Ukraine.

 In April 2023, Medvedev said in connection with the imposition of sanctions by Britain on five Russian citizens related to the sentencing of Russian human rights activist Vladimir Kara-Murza: "To spit on their decisions.
 Britain was, is and will be our eternal enemy.
 In any case, until their impudent and disgustingly damp island goes into the abyss of the sea from the wave created by the latest Russian weapons system."
-In May 2023, Ukraine's Foreign Minister Dmytro Kuleba said that "Medvedev should drink less vodka before going on Telegram."
+In May 2023, Ukraine's foreign minister Dmytro Kuleba said that "Medvedev should drink less vodka before going on Telegram."

-On 21–23 May 2023, he visited Vietnam and met with Vietnam's Communist Party chief Nguyễn Phú Trọng.
+From 21 to 23 May 2023, he visited Vietnam and met with Vietnam's Communist Party chief Nguyễn Phú Trọng.
 They discussed the strengthening of ties between Russia and Vietnam and the current international situation.

 On 25 May, Dmitry Medvedev said, during his visit to Vietnam, that he believed that the war with Ukraine could last a "very long time, most likely decades".
 He further said "As long as there is such a power in place (in Ukraine), there will be, say, three years of truce, two years of conflict, and everything will be repeated."

 On 3 July 2023, Medvedev said that the Russian confrontation with the West will continue for decades and that its conflict with Ukraine could become permanent.

 On 30 July 2023, Medvedev warned that Russia would have to use a nuclear weapon if the Ukrainian counter-offensive against Russian forces in Russia-occupied southeastern Ukraine was successful, saying "Imagine if the ... offensive, which is backed by NATO, was a success and they tore off a part of our land, then we would be forced to use a nuclear weapon."
 He was referring to the Russian nuclear doctrine which allows for the use of nuclear weapons in response to aggression against Russia carried out using conventional weapons which threatens the existence of the state.

 Medvedev said that "Russia must destroy and fully dismantle the Ukrainian state" because of the alleged threat it poses to Russia.

 In August 2023, he stated that "Russia must destroy and fully dismantle the Ukrainian state that is a terrorist in its essence...
 Should it take years or even decades, then so be it.
 We have choice: either we will destroy their hostile political regime, or the collective West will eventually tear Russia to pieces."